Global HiringContact us

 Minimum wage in Mexico

-The minimum wage in Mexico is reviewed annually to reflect changes in the cost of living and economic conditions.
-As of the latest update, the monthly minimum wage is set at 7,508 MXN ($434.64 USD).
-This figure was determined through an agreement between the government, business leaders, and labour representatives to ensure workers receive fair compensation.
+The minimum wage in Mexico is reviewed annually to reflect cost-of-living and economic conditions, following an agreement between the government, business leaders, and labour representatives.

 Mexico